Diagnosis

 Baricitinib is a pill.
 Tocilizumab is an injection.
 Dexamethasone may be either a pill or given through a needle in a vein.

-Another option may be blood donated by people who have recovered from COVID-19, called convalescent plasma.
+Another option may come from blood donated by people who have recovered from COVID-19, called convalescent plasma.
 The blood is processed to remove blood cells, leaving behind a liquid called plasma that has immune system proteins called antibodies.
 Convalescent plasma with high antibody levels may be used to help people with a weakened immune system recover from COVID-19.

 Clinical trials